-Therefore, the best ways to keep the office Wi-Fi secured, is to firstly adjust the network name.
+Therefore, the best way to keep the office Wi-Fi secured, is to firstly adjust the network name.
 Many companies decide to label their connection with the company name, allowing anyone to recognise exactly where it is coming from.
-A customised network name is the first sign to an easy hack.
+A customised network name is the first sign of an easy hack.
 So, keep the name a secret and use something entirely random.

 After this, ensure all the data is encrypted and does not contain any default access, as these are easy windows to open for those on the outside of the network.

 A web filter is a form of protection that is placed on all office computers.
 It is a barrier within the internet that prevents employees from visiting phishing websites or those that may contain malware.
 These websites can perform web-based attacks on the devices through spamming or placing viruses onto the computers.

 A good recommendation for a web-filter would be a ‘DNS based’ security.
 This can protect both wired and wireless networks- something that other forms of security cannot do.
 The wall will force a block onto the computer against any malware infected downloads, as well as the access to these types of websites.
 This type of security would be particularly helpful for a business such as a web design agency.

 The security can be set to entirely ban any other websites that arent work related, being accessed to completely alleviate the issue ever happening.